RyanMCole/PiZeroSnowboy/README.md

 ```
 sudo alsactl store
 ```
-##CUSTOMIZING SNOWBOY THROUGH SNOWBOY WEBSITE
+## CUSTOMIZING SNOWBOY THROUGH SNOWBOY WEBSITE
 I found this method easier since I was using multiple models and callbacks.
 Log into https://snowboy.kitt.ai/ and create your personal models or find a universal model for your hotwords.
 Use FileZilla or FTP client of your choosing to login to your pi (similar to PuTTY but can't use the command line) and transfer your custom files into the proper directories.
 Transfer snowboy.py and snowboydecoder.py into ~/snowboy directory.
 Make sure your three .wav files for your personal models are in the ~/snowboy directory too.
 Your response sounds, .pmdl, and/or .umdl should be in the ~/snowboy/resources directory.
 You will need to use and edit the attached snowboy.py and snowboydecoder.py for this to work.
 Run this command in snowboy directory to test out your completed setup:
 ```
 python2 snowboy.py
 ```
-##CUSTOMIZING SNOWBOY IN COMMAND LINE
+## CUSTOMIZING SNOWBOY IN COMMAND LINE
 Copy training_service.py to the snowboy directory.
-Log into https://snowboy.kitt.ai, click on ‚ÄúProfile settings‚Äù, and copy your API token.
+Log into https://snowboy.kitt.ai, click on ìProfile settingsî, and copy your API token.
 You will need to modify some lines of code in training_service.py with your own token, hotword, etc. Use the following command to record 3 wav files of your hotword to the same directory
 ```
 rec -r 16000 -c 1 -b 16 -e signed-integer FILENAME.wav
 ```